timdeschryver/timdeschryver.dev/content/blog/process-your-list-in-parallel-to-make-it-faster-in-dotnet/index.md

 With the `Dataflow` variant, I was able to cut another 3 minutes off of the time to process the whole collection.

+> Update: .NET 6 introduces a new [Parallel.ForEachAsync](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.parallel.foreachasync?view=net-6.0) method, meaning that you don't need to write your own implementation of the async variant.

 ```cs
 await itemsFromSystemA
     .ParallelForEachAsync(